Ahmed-ata112/AutoAssignment/README.md

 ## AutoAssignment

-A simple script to make the Pins assignment intead of using the Quartus Assignment Editor with DE0-CV board
+A simple script to make the Pins assignment instead of using the Quartus Assignment Editor with DE0-CV board

 ## How to use